Pranav-Goel/pranav-goel.github.io/_pages/about.md

 **June 2025** Our work "Using co-sharing to identify use of mainstream news for promoting potentially misleading narratives" has been published in _Nature Human Behaviour_ ([article link](https://www.nature.com/articles/s41562-025-02223-4); [arXiv version](https://arxiv.org/abs/2308.06459))

-**March 2025** Our work "Express Yourself (Ideologically): Legislators’ Ideal Points Across Audiences" has been accepted at the Journal of Politics (Publication forthcoming)

-**March 2025** Our work "Locating the Asymmetry in Information Flow between Local and National Media on Transgender Discourses" has been accepted at the Special Issue of Bulletin of Applied Transgender Studies on 'Dynamics of Transphobic Content and Disinformation.'
-(Publication forthcoming)

 About Me
 ======